livewire/docs/source/docs/pagination.blade.md

 Let's say you have a `show-posts` component, but you want to limit the results to 10 posts per page.

-You can paginate the results by using the `WithPagination` trait provided by Laravel.
+You can paginate the results by using the `WithPagination` trait provided by Livewire.

 @codeComponent([
     'className' => 'app/Http/Livewire/ShowPosts.php',